susielu/d3-annotation/docs/content/api.md

 annotation.**accessorsInverse({ &lt;x property mapping&gt;: function,  &lt;y property mapping&gt;: function })**

 The inverse of the accessor function.
 If you are given x, y coordinates, how to get back to the original data properties.
-Only for the x and y accessors.
+Only for the x and y accessors:

-Example (goes with example from the accessors function):
 ```js
 //Sample .data for an annotation
 //{date: "2-Jan-08", close: 194.84}